Help children in Gaza

 UNICEF, along with the Food and Agriculture Organization of the United Nations, the United Nations World Food Programme and the World Health Organization, have confirmed famine for more than half a million people in Gaza, based off an Integrated Food Security Phase Classification analysis.

-Children and families are facing the deadly effects of disease and malnutrition as the conflict has cut them off from safe water, food and medicine.
+Children and families continue to face the deadly effects of disease and malnutrition as the conflict had long cut them off from safe water, food and medicine.

 HELP US CONTINUE TO BE THERE FOR CHILDREN AND FAMILIES IN GAZA